bbogusat/Bit-by-Bit/README.md

   - Highlights the translated word
   - Hover to see the original word
   - Choose your difficulty
-  - Select from 60+ languages to translate to
+  - Select from 60+ languages to learn

 ### In Development
 >  - Save your favorite words to review later